CoralVentures/coral_flutter/docs/naming_conventions.md

 cd coral_cli

 ./bin/generate_cubit.dart ../../examples/routing_example
-# Then when it asks you, enter the name of your cubit in PascalCase, but don't include the suffix `Cubit`
+# Then when it asks you, enter the name of your cubit in PascalCase
 # E.g. User, FooBar
 ```